powsybl/powsybl-open-loadflow/docs/loadflow/loadflow.md

 AC DC flows computing in OpenLoadFLow is similar to AC flows computing, but with AC and DC equations in the same system.
 The unknowns are voltage magnitude and phase angle for each AC bus, voltage for each DC bus, and active/reactive power for each voltage source converter.<br>
-Concerning AC side, the equations are the same as in AC flows computing, concerning DC side, the equations induced by DC components are the followings:
+The equations remain the same as AC load load flow for the AC parts of the network flows computing.
+The DC parts are modelled with the following equations.

 ### DC bus

 At least one DC bus must be connected to the ground in each DC network, its potential is therefore set to 0.
 Therefore, symmetrical configuration are currently not supported.<br>
-For the others DC buses, each one introduces an equation of current balance: $\sum_{i} I_i = 0$ where $I_i$ are the currents going out of the DC bus.
+Each other DC bus introduces an equation of current balance: $\sum_{i} I_i = 0$ where $I_i$ are the currents going out of the DC bus.
-These terms are introduced by the DC components connected to the DC bus.

 ### DC Line

-Each DC line adds one term in both of its two connected DC buses current balance:
+Each DC line adds one term to each of its two connected DC buses current balance:

 $\sum_{i} I_i + \frac{V_1 - V_2}{R}= 0$ for dcBus1